ARM-software/arm-trusted-firmware/docs/design/firmware-design.rst

 ~~~~~~~~~

 -  Branch Target Identification feature is selected by ``BRANCH_PROTECTION``
    option set to 1.
-This option defaults to 0 and this is an experimental feature.
+This option defaults to 0 and this is an experimental
+   feature.

+-  Memory Tagging Extension feature is unconditionally enabled for both worlds
+   (at EL0 and S-EL0) if it is only supported at EL0.
+If instead it is
+   implemented at all ELs, it is unconditionally enabled for only the normal
+   world.
+To enable it for the secure world as well, the build option
+   ``CTX_INCLUDE_MTE_REGS`` is required.
+If the hardware does not implement
+   MTE support at all, it is always disabled, no matter what build options
+   are used.

 Armv7-A
 ~~~~~~~